Software Failure Replay offers a strategic capability for accelerating software delivery and gaining competitive advantage.

 This video explains in more detail how LiveRecorder integrates with automated CI test suites.

-Software Failure Replay transforms software failure resolution from being a slow process of elimination into a systematic, repeatable workflow:
+Software Failure Replay transforms software failure resolution from a slow process of elimination into a systematic, repeatable workflow.
+Sofware Failure Replay:

-- Making bug fixing predictable and improving CI/CD pipeline efficiency
+- Makes bug fixing predictable and improves CI/CD pipeline efficiency

-- Accelerating defect resolution and therefore product delivery
+- Accelerates defect resolution and therefore product delivery